Unknowns24/unknowns24/README.md

   </a>
 </h1>

 I am an entrepreneur person who is passionate about learning more about programming, algorithms and software design patterns.
 I specialize as a full-stack programmer.
-Currently studying the career of system engineer on the Argentine university [UTN](https://utn.edu.ar/).
+Currently studying the career of system engineer.

 ---